 Ultra low power consumption was a goal for this project.
 For the most part, the system sleeps and only wakes up periodically for measurements.
 The MAX31855 uses about 1 mA in standby mode, so the circuit includes a PNP transistor to turn it off between readings.
 It's also necessary to run that IC at around 3V, otherwise it becomes a bit unreliable.
 By default, the regulator is set to pass battery voltage through, saving a few microamps, but if the battery drops below 2.9 V, the microcontroller enables the regulator's boost mode to 3.3 V during measurements.
 This allows the system to run very efficiently, as the CC1312 will work down to 1.8 V, allowing boost mode to be enabled only during a measurement.

 Once the hardware was finalized, I needed a (cheap) way to measure consumption as I developed the firmware.
-I use a CurrentRanger, which is able to switch from the nA to uA and mA range automatically, and fast enough not to cause brown-outs.
+At the heart of it is a CurrentRanger, which is able to switch from the nA to uA and mA range automatically.
+What I felt was missing was more advanced tooling to analyze power consumption.
+A small change to the CurrentRanger's firmware allowed me to feed a Grafana time series, for which I created power analysis dashboard to suit my needs.
+Power Analyzer on the cheap!

-One of the first issues I had was, in fact, brown-outs (!) when the radio woke up and current demand increased suddenly.
+I initially had brown-outs with the CR2032 battery during tests as current demand increased suddenly during radio transmissions.
 Felix over at lowpowerlab.com was super helpful with suggestions, and it turns out the issue was battery impedance being too high for measurements.
 During tests, using a couple of D batteries solved the problem:

-Then, I chose redis and redis-timeseries for Grafana to store power samples at 1 ksps.
-I modified the CurrentRanger firmware a little to format the output in a way that was easily used by redis, and slapped together a small python script to send data over, and:
+I chose Redis and redis-timeseries for Grafana to store power samples at 1 ksps.
+Besides modified firmware, I put together a small python script to send data over to Redis, and created the power analysis dashboard:

 In the image above, you can see temperature being taken every 5 minutes, and corresponding energy consumption.
 While sleeping, the system uses around 80 nA, and temperature readings use ~25 mA (radio + 31855).
 The dashboard shows ~25 uA continuous consumption, meaning a lifetime of about a year on a 220 mAh CR2032 battery.